MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/respond-to-search.md

 ### `config` response type

-Configuration response is the data returned by the server or application to configure and enable the message extension within the messaging platform. `config` response is used when a user configures the message extension for the first time.
+The configuration response is the data returned by the server or application to configure and enable the message extension within the messaging platform.
+A `config` response is used when a user configures the message extension for the first time.
 It triggers a prompt for the user to set up the message extension and provide any necessary configuration.

-If message extension uses a configuration page, the [`onQuery`](/dotnet/api/microsoft.teams.ai.messageextensions-1.onquery) handler should first verify for any stored configuration data.
+If a message extension uses a configuration page, the [`onQuery`](/dotnet/api/microsoft.teams.ai.messageextensions-1.onquery) handler should first verify for any stored configuration data.
 If the message extension isn't configured, a `config` response must be returned, which includes a link to your configuration.

-The [`onQuery`](/dotnet/api/microsoft.teams.ai.messageextensions-1.onquery) handler also manages the response from the configuration page. `onQuerySettingsUrl` handler provides the URL for the configuration page.
+The [`onQuery`](/dotnet/api/microsoft.teams.ai.messageextensions-1.onquery) handler also manages the response from the configuration page.
+The `onQuerySettingsUrl` handler provides the URL for the configuration page.
 After closing the configuration page, the `onSettingsUpdate` method is called to accept and save the returned state.
 The [`onQuery`](/dotnet/api/microsoft.teams.ai.messageextensions-1.onquery) handler then retrieves the updated settings and uses them to update the behavior of the message extension.

 The following code handles a user request for the configuration page of a message extension.
 It fetches the user's existing configuration settings, escapes them, and builds a response.
 This response includes the configuration page's URL with the escaped settings added as a query parameter.